7thLucas/full-app-6a2a9-778a3-4662/_doc/product-overview.md

 5. **Report** — Audit history, compliance dashboards, and reporting give a defensible record and a live view of risk.

+## Day-one focus (first build)

+The hero of the first build is the **live auditor experience** — a reviewer running an inspection from an audit checklist: working each requirement, answering questions, uploading evidence (documents/photos), recording findings, and marking pass/fail with AI flagging the gaps.
+SOP-to-checklist generation and corrective-action tracking ship around it, but the in-field assessment is the moment the product must get unmistakably right first.

 ## Core capabilities

 - Upload SOPs and compliance documents